 Control Network Survey Traverse Survey

 Primary Secondary Primary Secondary

-No. of measurements Reciprocal m At least pointing with each for each For measurer temperature readings shot at both ends of the distance r atmospheric of the distance readings shot at both ends of the distance readings shot at both ends of the distance readings shot atmospheric of the distance readings Reciprocal measurements.
-At least 2 independent pointing with 3 measurements each for each network line.
-For measurement over 300m, temperature and pressure readings should be recorded at both ends of the line during the distance measurement for atmospheric correction.
+No. of measurements At least pointing with each for each For measurer temperature readings should at both ends of the distance in At least 2 independent pointing with 3 measurements each for each network line.
 Reciprocal measurements.
 At least 3 measurements for each traverse leg.
 For measurement over 300m, temperature and pressure readings should be recorded at both ends of the line during the distance measurement for atmospheric correction.

-Spread of measurements 5mm+1ppm 5 mm
+Spread of measurements 5mm+1ppm 5mm

 Difference of reciprocal measurements 10mm+2ppm 10mm

-3.5.2 Vertical Survey Control

-- 3.5.2.1 Unless otherwise specified in contract document or agreed with Engineer, all vertical control stations for the works shall be originated from the bench marks of the Survey and Mapping Office, Lands Department. - 3.5.2.2 Temporary Bench Marks (TBM) shall be established from the vertical control stations for the works by levelling or height traversing which starts and closes at different vertical control stations or bench marks of the Survey and Mapping Office, Lands Department. - 3.5.2.3 Before each levelling survey, two-peg test shall be carried out and collimation error shall not exceed the allowable value as specified below-
+- 3.5.2 Vertical Survey Control - 3.5.2.1 Unless otherwise specified in contract document or agreed with Engineer, all vertical control stations for the works shall be originated from the bench marks of the Survey and Mapping Office, Lands Department. - 3.5.2.2 Temporary Bench Marks (TBM) shall be established from the vertical control stations for the works by levelling or height traversing which starts and closes at different vertical control stations or bench marks of the Survey and Mapping Office, Lands Department. - 3.5.2.3 Before each levelling survey, two-peg test shall be carried out and collimation error shall not exceed the allowable value as specified below-